David Hamilton (footballer)

 David Hamilton (born 7 November 1960) is an English former professional footballer who played as a midfielder.
 He won caps for the England national under-19 football team.
-He is currently a scout for Championship side Ipswich Town, which he joined in February 2011.
+He is a scout for Championship side Ipswich Town, which he joined in February 2011.
 He was born in South Shields and was one of three brothers to become a footballer.
 He also played amateur cricket.

 During his playing career, Hamilton played for six different teams in the Football League, making a total of over 300 first-team appearances, mostly with Blackburn Rovers and Wigan Athletic.
 He started his career with Sunderland, and was there for three seasons before moving to Blackburn in 1981.
 He went on to score seven goals in 114 Football League appearances in five seasons for Blackburn, and he had a loan spell at Cardiff City in 1985.
 He was signed by Wigan Athletic in 1986 and he played in over 100 league matches for them in just three seasons.
 After leaving Wigan in 1989, he spent one season with Chester City, where he made 30 league appearances before joining Fourth Division side Burnley in 1990.
 He played 15 matches in two years for Burnley before retiring at the end of the 1991–92 season.

 After his retirement from professional football, he had short spells with four non-league clubs.
 He started to take his coaching qualifications at the age of 25, and since ending his playing career he has held a variety of roles in coaching and behind the scenes, including spells as a coach at Accrington Stanley and Preston North End.
 He also held the positions of assistant manager and caretaker manager at Great Harwood Town and Rochdale, where he was also a youth coach.
 He has also worked as a scout for Derby County, Walsall and Wigan Athletic, where he was the club's first ever full-time chief scout.

-Personal life
+Early and personal life

-Hamilton was born on 7 November 1960 in the town of South Shields, Tyne and Wear in north-east England, where his father grew leeks for a living.
+David Hamilton was born on 7 November 1960 in the town of South Shields, County Durham in north-east England, where his father grew leeks for a living.
 He is one of four children, and one of three to become a footballer.
 As of 2009 he lives in Blackburn, Lancashire, where he has resided since he signed for Blackburn Rovers in 1981.
 He resides there with his wife of 25 years, Rita, and their children.
 His two sons, Kiel and Jordan, played for the Rochdale Centre of Excellence.
 In his spare time, he enjoys gardening and watching cricket, and until 2000 he played amateur cricket for Blackburn Northern.
 He has publicly spoken of his concerns about the increasing wages of Premier League footballers while "the average punter in the stands is struggling to pay his mortgage".